Appenzell Alps

 The Appenzell Alps (Appenzeller Alpen) are a mountain range in Switzerland on the northern edge of the Alps.
-They extend into the cantons of Appenzell Ausserrhoden, Appenzell Innerrhoden and St. Gallen and are bordered by the Glarus Alps to the west and the Rätikon to the south-east.
+They extend into the cantons of Appenzell Ausserrhoden, Appenzell Innerrhoden and St. Gallen and are bordered by the Glarus Alps to the west and the Rätikon to the south-east and cover an area of about 1800 km².

 Sub-ranges

 The range is split up into six sub-ranges: